ryordanov/LocationFinder-test-angular1.5/README.md

-Building a very simple web-app with Angular 1.5, Bootstrap, Fontawesome Bootstrapcheatsheets, Webpack... and using external API (GMAPS).
+Building a very simple web-app with Angular 1.5, Bootstrap, Fontawesome Bootstrapcheatsheets... and using external API (GMAPS).

 Running: "npm start"